Skip to main content

 Wipe the excess off after about 5 minutes.
 It is that easy!

-So on went another layer of Gel Stain - espresso this time the next day.
+So on went another layer of Gel Stain - espresso the next day.

-Morne chairs got underway repeating the same scrub, dry, scuff sand and stain process.
+More chairs got underway, repeating the same scrub, dry, scuff-sand, and stain process.
 See the lighter finish on the back lower edge of the chair?

 And I set it back with my dining table too.
 Quite a change up from the pleather Parson's chairs right?